georgy7/toyfloat/README.md

 # Toyfloat

-It encodes and decodes floating point numbers with a width of 12 to 15 bits.
+It encodes and decodes floating-point numbers with a width of 12 to 15 bits.

 Expected applications: